ppy/osu-wiki/news/2023/2023-03-22-new-featured-artist-kenneyon.md

 If you're done with all of the complex rhythm game songs and intense rock tracks that our latest Featured Artists provide, this artist is just for you.

-American electronic producer **Kenneyon** offers a modern upbeat sound with a focus on future-bass and related electronic subgenres, showcasing a refreshing style here in the osu! scene.
+American electronic producer **Kenneyon** offers a modern upbeat sound with a focus on future bass and related electronic subgenres, showcasing a refreshing style here in the osu! scene.

 [**Kenneyon**'s Featured Artist listing](https://osu.ppy.sh/beatmaps/artists/351) has most of the tools you need: **7** awesome tunes available as beatmap templates.
 You'll have to provide the mapping know-how, so good luck on that front.

-**Kenneyon** is a newcomer to the osu! scene, but anyone can recognize how their charming style could slot in with our community.
+**Kenneyon** is a newcomer to the osu! scene, but anyone can recognise how their charming style could slot in with our community.
 Give these songs a genuine listen to see if you're interested in mapping something new:

 <div align="center">
     <video width="95%" controls>